Dynavax Technologies (NASDAQ:DVAX) Shares Gap Up to $4.16

-Shares of Dynavax Technologies Co.
-(NASDAQ:DVAX) gapped up before the market opened on Monday .
+Dynavax Technologies Co.
+(NASDAQ:DVAX) gapped up prior to trading on Monday .
 The stock had previously closed at $4.16, but opened at $4.51.
-Dynavax Technologies shares last traded at $4.20, with a volume of 2,209 shares traded.
+Dynavax Technologies shares last traded at $4.20, with a volume of 2,209 shares.

-A number of equities research analysts recently weighed in on the company.
-ValuEngine lowered Dynavax Technologies from a “buy” rating to a “hold” rating in a research report on Thursday, July 2nd.
-William Blair reaffirmed a “buy” rating on shares of Dynavax Technologies in a research note on Tuesday, July 21st.
-Zacks Investment Research raised Dynavax Technologies from a “sell” rating to a “hold” rating in a research note on Tuesday, August 18th.
-HC Wainwright reissued a “buy” rating on shares of Dynavax Technologies in a report on Thursday, September 10th.
-Finally, BidaskClub lowered Dynavax Technologies from a “sell” rating to a “strong sell” rating in a report on Friday, September 4th.
-One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and four have assigned a buy rating to the company’s stock.
-The company presently has a consensus rating of “Hold” and an average price target of $14.38.
+Several analysts recently issued reports on DVAX shares.
+ValuEngine cut Dynavax Technologies from a “buy” rating to a “hold” rating in a research note on Thursday, July 2nd.
+Zacks Investment Research raised Dynavax Technologies from a “sell” rating to a “hold” rating in a research report on Tuesday, August 18th.
+William Blair reaffirmed a “buy” rating on shares of Dynavax Technologies in a research report on Tuesday, July 21st.
+HC Wainwright reaffirmed a “buy” rating on shares of Dynavax Technologies in a research report on Thursday, September 10th.
+Finally, BidaskClub cut Dynavax Technologies from a “sell” rating to a “strong sell” rating in a research report on Friday, September 4th.
+One analyst has rated the stock with a sell rating, two have given a hold rating and four have assigned a buy rating to the company’s stock.
+The stock has an average rating of “Hold” and an average target price of $14.38.

 Dynavax Technologies Corporation, a biopharmaceutical company, focuses on leveraging the power of the body's innate and adaptive immune responses through toll-like receptor stimulation.
 The company markets HEPLISAV-B, a hepatitis B vaccine for prevention of infection caused by all known subtypes of hepatitis B virus in age 18 years and older.